Nationwide Block of Suppressor & SBR Tax Restrictions Pass In Congress! Supreme Court Case Impacted!

 What is the 'Big Beautiful Bill' and how does it affect NFA taxes?

-The 'Big Beautiful Bill' recently passed by Congress has reduced the National Firearms Act (NFA) tax from $200 to $0 for suppressors and Short-Barreled Rifles (SBRs).
-This significant legislative change alters the landscape for NFA regulations and legal challenges.
+The 'Big Beautiful Bill' is a recent piece of legislation passed by Congress that reduced the National Firearms Act (NFA) tax on items like suppressors and Short-Barreled Rifles (SBRs) from $200 to $0.
+This change significantly alters the financial and legal landscape for these regulated items.

-Yes, the $0 tax has spurred new legal challenges.
-For instance, GOA, with partners like Palmetto State Armory and SilencerCo, filed a lawsuit arguing that NFA registration and transfer requirements for untaxed firearms exceed Congress's enumerated powers.
+The $0 NFA tax has spurred new legal challenges.
+Groups like GOA, with partners, have filed lawsuits arguing that NFA registration and transfer requirements for untaxed firearms exceed Congress's enumerated powers, seeking injunctions against ATF enforcement.

 Related News